Test ID: BMIYC Borrelia miyamotoi Detection PCR, Spinal Fluid

 Interpretation

 A positive result indicates the presence of Borrelia miyamotoi DNA and is consistent with active or recent infection.
 While positive results are highly specific indicators of disease, they should be correlated with symptoms and clinical findings of tick-borne relapsing fever.
+Less commonly, this test may also detect the nucleic acid of other relapsing fever borreliae; when detected, the report indicates the presence of relapsing fever Borrelia species, not B miyamotoi.

 Clinical Reference